theGusPassos/refact-challenge/Refactoring.md

 You will be graded on the exhaustiveness and quality of your unit tests, the depth of your refactor, and the level of insight into your thought process provided by the written explanation.

 ## Your Explanation Here

+I broke down the problem in three parts, getting the candidate, converting it to string and then fixing the length.
+I could have just called the functions sequentially but I think ramda is nice for this kind of functional style.